“Living in the moment means living your life consciously, deeply aware that each breath is a gift.” — Oprah Winfrey

 One major obstacle to living in the moment is remembering.
 You’ll find that the mind wanders all the time.
 You can easily go for extended periods of time without even noticing you are not present.

-Surround yourselves with reminders—an piece of string around your wrist, a stone or crystal in your pocket, a post-it note on the breakfast table or bathroom mirror, a buddha hanging from the car mirror.
+Surround yourselves with reminders—a piece of string around your wrist, a stone or crystal in your pocket, a post-it note on the breakfast table or bathroom mirror, a Buddha hanging from the car mirror.